Physical Therapy Month - Helping Families Fight Obesity

 “Smart Moves for Families”

-This year’s physical therapy month is dedicated to helping families fight obesity through physical activity.
+In 2010, physical therapy month was dedicated to helping families fight obesity through physical activity.
 For the entire month of October, physical therapists around the country are encouraged to initiate dialogue with parents and families over the role physical activity and healthy choices play in circumventing the consequences of obesity.

 “Children and adults who participate in sustained daily physical activity and follow a balanced diet enjoy improved cardiovascular fitness, greater bone mass and strength, and are better able to manage their weight ― all of which help prevent the onset of obesity and type 2 diabetes,” said sports certified physical therapist Teresa Schuemann, PT, SCS with the APTA.